aa6my/epg/README.md

 ## Solved problems
 - Some channels unavailable on Astro.
   - Fixed: Changed the unavailable WebGrab ID from SD channel ID to HD channel ID.
-## Auto-update Bot Testing in Progress
+## Auto-update bot information

-This repository is testing an automated updating progress, daily, through my own PC.
-Stay tuned for auto-update times.
+The auto-update process will run at everyday 3pm.

 # About

 This repository is for Malaysian TV Channels (and some Southeast Asian ones, too) and anyone can use it.

 # What to know before using this EPG